kwiats/fizzbuzz/README.md

 # FizzBuzz
 A simple game to test the skills of a new future programmer while conducting an interview.

+The command for this assignment is:

+"Write a program that prints the numbers from 1 to 100.
+But for multiples of three print “Fizz” instead of the number and for the multiples of five print “Buzz”.
+For numbers which are multiples of both three and five print “FizzBuzz”."

 ### Installing

 You should make clone of repository on your local machine.
 You can use this command in your terminal: